devstream-io/devstream/docs/plugins/openldap.md

 - name: openldap
   # name of the plugin
   plugin: openldap
+  # optional; if specified, dtm will make sure the dependency is applied first before handling this tool.
+  dependsOn: [ "TOOL1_NAME.TOOL1_PLUGIN", "TOOL2_NAME.TOOL2_PLUGIN" ]
+  # options for the plugin
   options:
     # need to create the namespace or not, default: false
     create_namespace: true